bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 `+native_divs`, `+native_spans`

-These took me a long time to understand, but after reading through [this long issue], I believe all they do is convert `<div>` and `<span>` elements (enabled via `markdown_in_html_blocks`) into `Div` and `Span` blocks in the Pandoc AST, but when writing to HTML, the result is the same.
+These took me a while to understand, but after reading through [this long issue], I believe all they do is convert `<div>` and `<span>` elements (enabled via `markdown_in_html_blocks`) into `Div` and `Span` blocks in the Pandoc AST, but when writing to HTML, the result is the same.
 They are meant mostly for